 These are free activities for kids in New Jersey that happen once or twice a week.

 - Watch a movie for free!
-While Regals Movies are $1 each twice a week, there are several places throughout New Jersey that offer free movies every week.
+While Regals Movies are $1 each twice a week (2019 information will be released soon!), there are several places throughout New Jersey that offer free movies every week.
 Visit our blog post of New Jersey Free Movies for Families for a detailed breakdown by region, county, and town.

 - Rock out to a great concert.
 As parks & recreation departments, beaches, and other communities start planning out their summer activities many will host free summer concerts in New Jersey.
 Click over to see our calendar of New Jersey Free Summer Concerts.